Geneea/keboola-nlp-analysis/configuration.md

     * `sentimentValue` detected sentiment of the entity, from an interval _\[-1.0; 1.0\]_
     * `sentimentPolarity` detected sentiment of the entity (_-1_, _0_ or _1_)
     * `sentimentLabel` sentiment of the entity as a label (_negative_, _neutral_ or _positive_)
-    * `sentimentDetailedLabel` sentiment of the entity as a detailed label

   There are multiple rows per one document.
-All columns except `score` are part of the primary key.
+All `id` columns plus `type` and `text` columns are part of the primary key.

   Note that the table also contains topic tags, marked as _tag_ in the `type` column.